 About

-The High Temperature and Plasma Laboratory (HTPL) is a laboratory in the Mechanical Engineering Department at the University of Minnesota composed of five professors and their students and postdocs.
-HTPL conducts research on several plasma-related topics including materials processing, nanoparticle synthesis, chemical vapor deposition, medical plasmas, and fundamental studies of both plasma arcs and low-pressure plasmas.
+The High Temperature and Plasma Laboratory (HTPL) is a laboratory in the Mechanical Engineering Department at the University of Minnesota composed of 3 professors, students, researchers and postdocs.
+HTPL conducts research on several plasma-related topics including materials processing, nanoparticle synthesis, biomedical applications, resource utilization, energy applications and fundamental studies of plasmas.